wallarm/product-documentation/docs/latest/updating-migrating/docker-container.md

     ![Creation of a Wallarm node](../images/user-guides/nodes/create-wallarm-node-name-specified.png)
 1. Copy the generated token.
-1. Run the updated image using the copied token.
-You can pass the same configuration parameters that were passed when running a previous image version (except for the node token).
+1. Run the updated image using the copied token and making necessary adjustments to the paths for the mounted files if required by the [recent changes to the image](what-is-new.md#optimized-and-more-secure-nginx-based-docker-image).

     There are two options for running the container using the updated image: